basho/riak_kv/docs/NextGenREPL.md

 * __Tictac AAE Full-Sync Manager__ - [`riak_kv_ttaaefs_manager`](https://github.com/martinsumner/riak_kv/blob/mas-i1691-ttaaefullsync/src/riak_kv_ttaaefs_manager.erl)

   * There is a single actor on each node that manages the full-sync reconciliation workload configured for that node.
-This actor is a manager for full-sync replication using Tictac Active Anti-Entropy (that is to say the intra-cluster AAE feature delivered using using `riak_kv_index_tictactree` as part of the 2.9.0 release of Riak).

-  * Each node is configured with a peer node at a cluster with which this cluster is to exchange cluster-wide hashtrees in order to reconcile the two data sets, and to push updates missing for that remote cluster to the local `riak_kv_replrtq_src` for distribution to that remote cluster.
+  * Each node is configured with the details of a peer node at a remote cluster.
+Each manager is responsible for controlling cluster-wide hashtree exchanges between the local node and the peer node, and to prompt any repairs required across the cluster (not just on this node).
+The information is exchanged between the peers, but that information represents the data across the whole cluster,  Necessary repairs are prompted through the replication queue source-side manager `riak_kv_replrtq_src`.

   * Each node is configured with a schedule to determine how frequently this manager will run its reconcile and repair operations.

-  * Ensuring the cluster AAE workload is distributed across nodes with sufficient diversity to ensure correct operation under failure is an administrator responsibility - work is not re-distributed between nodes in response to failure on either the local or remote cluster.
-There must be other nodes already configured to share that workload.
+  * It is is an administrator responsibility to ensure the cluster AAE workload is distributed across nodes with sufficient diversity to ensure correct operation under failure.
+Work is not re-distributed between nodes in response to failure on either the local or remote cluster, so there must be other nodes already configured to share that workload to continue operation under failure conditions.

-  * Each node can only full-sync with one other cluster (via the one peer node.
+  * Each node can only full-sync with one other cluster (via the one peer node).
 If the cluster needs to full-sync with more than one cluster, then the administrator should ensure different nodes have the necessary different configurations to achieve this.

   * Scheduling of work to minimise concurrency of reconciliation operations is managed by this actor using a simple, coordination-free mechanism.